hallatech/gradle-atg-runassembler/README.md

 # Functional Testing
 *Functional tests* are split out into their own source set configuration.
 They are implemented using the Gradle TestKit (with Spock).
 *Note* These tests run the actual runAssembler utility so the full scale of all the options is not possible.
-In addition a valid ATG installation is required. see pre-requisites above.
+In addition a valid ATG installation is required.
+See pre-requisites above.

 # Acceptance Testing